Draft import health standard for importing Prunus plants for planting

-From 28 June 2019 to 8 August 2019 the Ministry for Primary Industries (MPI) invites comment on the draft Import Health Standard for Prunus Plants for Planting.
-This standard sets out the proposed new import requirements for Prunus plants for planting (including apricot, cherry, peach, plum, nectarine, and ornamental cultivars) imported into New Zealand for further propagation.
+From 28 June 2019 to 8 August 2019 the Ministry for Primary Industries (MPI) invited comment on the draft Import Health Standard for Prunus Plants for Planting.
+This standard set out the proposed new import requirements for Prunus plants for planting (including apricot, cherry, peach, plum, nectarine, and ornamental cultivars) imported into New Zealand for further propagation.

-Full details of the proposed changes are in the consultation documents.
+Full details of the proposed changes were in the consultation documents.

-Some key differences between the existing and proposed standards are as follows:
+Some key differences between the existing and proposed standards were:

 - The number of regulated diseases of unknown aetiology has been reduced from 56 to 8.

 - 5 viruses have been removed from the regulated pest list, and 3 viruses added.

 - The option of testing for regulated viruses using ELISA has been removed.